obsidian-toaster/project/project-guide.md

 ## Question/Ping me

 For simple process where you would like to contact a project's member, question it, please use the slack IRC team (https://microservicesplatform.slack.com/) and its corresponding channel.
-If, by example, you would like to ask a question about the "Generator", then you can use the #generator channel.
+If, for example, you would like to ask a question about the "Generator", then you can use the #generator channel.
 Here is the list of the channels created and their description:

 * 1-Generator : Code generator tool designed using JBoss Forge & JS Front
 * 2-SpringBoot : Spring Boot & JWS